saltedge/saltedge-ios/README.md

 ## Running the demo

-First, make sure that the command `$ gem install sinatra rest-client` succeeds.
-You will need these two gems in order to run the customer tokens server.

-To run the demo app contained in here, you have to provide the demo with your app's ID and secret.
+To run the demo app contained in here, you have to provide the demo with your client ID, app secret, and a customer identifier.
-First, set up the `kAppId` constant to your app ID in [AppDelegate.m](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L17).
-Afterwards, you will have to provide the app credentials [in the server file](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/token_server.rb#L5-L6) that will be requesting [customer secret tokens](https://docs.saltedge.com/guides/authentication/#app_id_and_customer_secret).
-The server file (`token_server.rb`) is contained in the `Salt Edge API Demo` folder, and is under `Salt Edge API Demo`'s `Supporting Files` folder when navigating the file hierarchy in Xcode.
+Set up the `clientId` and `appSecret` constants to your client ID and corresponding app secret in [AppDelegate.m:28-29](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L28-L29).
+Afterwards, set up a customer identifier in [AppDelegate.m:42](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L42) so that when you run the demo, it will create a customer for you to work with.

 ## License